hisschemoller/intonarumori/README.md

 The speed of each wheel can be set individually by eight sliders in the control panel, or by incoming MIDI continuous controllers 1 to 8 on any MIDI channel.

+The toggle buttons below the sliders switch the wheels on and off.

+### MIDI implementation

+On any MIDI channel:

+- CC 1 to 8 - Rotation speed of the eight wheels.
+- CC 102 TO 109 - On / Off toggle for each wheel, where:
+  - Value 127 switches the wheel on.
+  - Values 126 and below switch the wheel off.

 ## Code

-This project is written in TypeScript.
-It's built on the Vue 3 framework with VueX and the PrimeVUE components library.
-The machines are made with three.js and the ammo.js physics engine.
+This project is written in [TypeScript](https://www.typescriptlang.org/).
+It's built on the [Vue 3](https://v3.vuejs.org/) framework with [VueX](https://vuex.vuejs.org/) and the [PrimeVUE](https://www.primefaces.org/primevue/) components library.
+The machines are made with [three.js](https://threejs.org/) and the [ammo.js](https://github.com/kripken/ammo.js/) physics engine.